krissemmy/IaC-With-Terraform/README.md

 ## Testing
 - Upload data to the data-bucket.
 - The etl-lambda function will be triggered and process the data, storing the results in the target-table.
-- Optionally You can publish messages to the user-updates topic to trigger notifications.
+- Optionally, you can publish messages to the user-updates topic to trigger notifications.
-- Optionally Send data to the test-stream for real-time processing and storage in the bucket.
+- Optionally, send data to the test-stream for real-time processing and storage in the bucket.

 ## Images
-Below are images that shows the different resources in AWS.
+Below are images that show the different resources in AWS.

 ![alt text](images/image.png)
-*Terminal Result of Successful Resource Creation*
+*Terminal Result of Successful Resources Creation*

 ![alt text](images/image-1.png)
 *Kinesis Data Stream*